surfs1973/csp-app/README.md

 ### To Do
 1. Set
-    - Add new game option
+    - Add new game and back options below scoreboard
-    - Add end of game screen
+    - Move modal to button grid for end of game
-    - Add not a set/found a set toast
 2. Accounts
     - Save state